scottcorgan/qmap/README.md

 Async function map and queue.

-Create methods and add those methods to queue to be drained later.
+Create methods and add those methods to a queue to be drained later.

 ## Install